james-world/monitoring/README.md

 # Monitoring and Metrics

+* An updated demo can be found in the james-world/monitoring repo - leaving this here to preserve context from recorded demos, but the new repo uses docker-compose and is much easier to run up *

 Demos accompanying the brown bag talk of the same name.

 ## Demo1 - Installing and Running Prometheus